Relintai/pandemonium_engine/doc/engine/thread_pool.md

 A job is only considered finished, if you set the 'complete' property to 'true'.
 If multiple threads are available, the system will not check for this though, because there is no need.

-If you want to support envioronments that doesn't have threading, you can use:
+If you want to support environments that doesn't have threading, you can use:

 ```
 bool should_do(const bool just_check = false);